cliqz-oss/ceba.js/README.md

 We copy and patch a couple of libraries from ```https://github.com/kripken/emscripten/tree/incoming/src```: ```library_sockfs.js``` and ```library_syscall.js```.
 We need this because even though Emscripten implements many syscalls and socket operations in a safe way, we still needed to make some modifications in order for the Tor wasm client to work.
 This modifications we make should be reviewed in detail at some point.

 ## Persistence

-Since most of the times the file syscalls are synchronous, Emscripten implements these operations in memory.
-To achieve persistence we must explicitly sync this in-memory fs state to disk (via some of the available or custom backends).
+Usually the persistence APIs that are available in JavaScript environments are asynchronous, which could be a problem, because in native (C, C++) usually file system operations are synchronous (blocking).
+That is why Emscripten implements file system operations in-memory, to ensure that they can be executed fast and synchronously.
+To achieve persistence we must explicitly sync this in-memory FS state to disk (via some of the available or custom backends).

 Right now the way we handle persistence should probably be improved.
 It is somehow hardcoded in ```pre.js```.
 It assumes tor data directory will be in ```/torjs``` and persists periodically via indexedDB every minute.
 This almost forces to run it in a WebWorker, in the current state.